ftntcorecse/ftnt-ansible-docs/docs/fmgr_modules/fmgr_secprof_wanopt.rst

       mapi_byte_caching:
         description:
           - Enable/disable byte-caching for HTTP.
-Byte caching reduces the amount of traffic by caching file data sent acr
-          - oss the WAN and in future serving if from the cache.
+Byte caching reduces the amount of traffic by caching file data sent across the WAN and in future serving if from the cache.
-          - choice | disable | Disable HTTP byte-caching.
-          - choice | enable | Enable HTTP byte-caching.
         required: false
-        choices: ["disable", "enable"]
+        choices:
+          - disable
+          - enable

       mapi_log_traffic:
         description:
           - Enable/disable logging.
-          - choice | disable | Disable logging.
-          - choice | enable | Enable logging.
         required: false
-        choices: ["disable", "enable"]
+        choices:
+          - disable
+          - enable

       mapi_port:
         description:
           - Single port number or port number range for MAPI.
-Only packets with a destination port number that matches thi
-          - s port number or range are accepted by this profile.
+Only packets with a destination port number that matches this port number or range are accepted by this profile.
         required: false

       mapi_secure_tunnel:
         description:
           - Enable/disable securing the WAN Opt tunnel using SSL.
-Secure and non-secure tunnels use the same TCP port (781
+Secure and non-secure tunnels use the same TCP port (7810).
-          - 0).
-          - choice | disable | Disable SSL-secured tunnelling.
-          - choice | enable | Enable SSL-secured tunnelling.
         required: false
-        choices: ["disable", "enable"]
+        choices:
+          - disable
+          - enable

       mapi_status:
         description:
           - Enable/disable HTTP WAN Optimization.
-          - choice | disable | Disable HTTP WAN Optimization.
-          - choice | enable | Enable HTTP WAN Optimization.
         required: false
-        choices: ["disable", "enable"]
+        choices:
+          - disable
+          - enable

       mapi_tunnel_sharing:
         description:
           - Tunnel sharing mode for aggressive/non-aggressive and/or interactive/non-interactive protocols.
-          - choice | private | For profiles that accept aggressive protocols such as HTTP and FTP so that these aggressiv
-          - choice | shared | For profiles that accept nonaggressive and non-interactive protocols.
-          - choice | express-shared | For profiles that accept interactive protocols such as Telnet.
         required: false
-        choices: ["private", "shared", "express-shared"]
+        choices:
+          - private
+          - shared
+          - express-shared

       tcp:
         description: